YAMA-EDV/blockphish/README.md

 # Phishing detection for cryptocurrency projects

-Phishing remains one of the greatest off chain security threats to the cryptocurrency space with increasingly sophisitcated groups targeting their victims across Slack, Telegram, forums as well as email.
+Phishing remains one of the greatest off-chain security threats to the cryptocurrency space, with increasingly sophisticated groups targeting their victims across Slack, Telegram, forums, as well as email.
 This project streams newly registered SSL certificates using [certstream](https://certstream.calidog.io/) and attempts to identify suspicious domains based on keywords set by the user in near real time.